 Manufactured homes are built as dwelling units of at least 320 square feet in size with a permanent chassis to assure the initial and continued transportability of the home.

-The Office of Insurance and Safety Fire Commissioner oversees licensing of Manufactured Housing professionals, issues permits for each installation and performs random inspections on installations performed by each installer.
+The Office of Insurance and Safety Fire Commissioner oversees licensing of Manufactured Housing professionals, issues permits for each installation and performs random inspections on installations performed by each installer and handles consumer complaints.
 Further the office's Manufactured Housing division maintains databases of HUD labels ("data plates") and licensed professionals available for search.

 Manufactured Housing Professionals Licensing and Renewals